sensel/sensel-api/README.md

 ## sensel-examples

-The sensel-examples directory includes wrappers and examples for C, C&#35;, and Python to demonstrate how to use the sensel-libraries for each language.
-Each example reads the contacts, forces and labels.
-All of the contacts are output into the console.
-The first 10 forces and lables (starting at the top left and moving right) are also output to the console.
+The sensel-examples directory includes examples for C, C&#35;, and Python to demonstrate how to use the Sensel libraries for each language.

-### Sensel Example Languages

-#### sensel-c

-No wrapper is required for the sensel-c test.
-After installing the libraries, simply run the example in Visual Studio for Windows, xCode for Mac, and the Makefile for Linux.

-#### sensel-python

-After installing the libraries, the Python example can be run using 'python sensel_test.py'.

-The Python wrapper can be found in sensel.py and should detect your operating system and whether it is a 32-bit or 64-bit process.

-#### sensel-cs

-The Sensel C&#35; example can be run on a Windows machine in Visual Studio after the libraries have been installed.

-The C&#35; wrapper can be found in SenselAPI.cs and can dynamically load either the 32-bit or 64-bit library.

 ### Sensel Examples